tadelv/tadelv.github.com/_posts/2023-04-13-mapkit-in-swiftui.markdown

 > N.B.: Clustering in SwiftUI is only possible when using UIViewRepresentable, there is no native SwiftUI view to do it.
 [See here.](https://developer.apple.com/forums/thread/684811?answerId=681564022#681564022)

 I was given an interesting challenge, to inspect performance on an app that uses MapKit, to display certain points of interest.
+The app is called [Handiplats](http://www.handiplats.se/), and it helps users from Sweden find parking spots for people with disabilites.
+It's developed by my colleague [Kristoffer Jälén](https://www.linkedin.com/in/kristofferjalen/).

 What caught my eye, were UI freezes when zooming out of a particular region.
 The app displays a lot of annotations, about 7000, but various reports over the internet tell, that MapKit should be able to display them without a problem.
 So then, what could possibly be the issue?

 At first, I suspected database access being slow, but that wasn't the case.
 Even with all the annotations loaded in memory, map view would perform sluggishly.
 I tried various combinations of incantations, but to no avail.
 Desperate, I turned again to Apple's own [sample code on clustering](https://developer.apple.com/documentation/mapkit/mkannotationview/decluttering_a_map_with_mapkit_annotation_clustering).
 Curious, I thought.
 There is no sample code for clustering in SwiftUI, the sample app is written for UIKit, Apple's original framework for developing user interfaces for the iPhone.
 That made me think.
 I rearranged the application to show the map view embedded in a normal `UIViewController`.
 And I couldn't believe my eyes.
 Performance returned, buttery smooth animation when zooming out and clustering performing seamlessly, the way it was intended to.